 condition of interstitial cystitic is a bladder condition that can be

-misdiagnosed as various conditions such as overactive bladder or other causes of pelvic pain....read more »
+misdiagnosed as various conditions such as overactive bladder or other...read more »

 Read more about Misdiagnosis and Vagina cancer